Urbit-Systems-Technical-Journal/nocksite/content/specification/index.md

 Nock consists of only twelve opcodes based on a few axiomatic operators for addressing and equality, etc.  The quip is that it's small enough to fit on a T-shirt—and you can find such T-shirts in circulation!
 This situates it in complexity somewhere higher than a lambda calculus or SKI combinator and somewhere lower than an assembly language.

-We'll dig into these in detail as we move along, but let's start with—

 ##  The Spec

 ```